-2. It’s just as important to study failures as it is to study successes.
+2. It’s just as essential to study failures as it is to study successes.

 What’s not always apparent in successful crowdfunded projects is that the creator is exceptional.

-Examine failures so you don’t repeat their errors and realize that there’s more than meets the eye in successful projects.
+Examine failures to avoid errors and realize that there’s more than meets the eye in successful projects.

 3. Propose an original project.

-My idea is to travel to all 54 African countries over 4 years, spending one month per country, filming throughout.
+My idea is to travel to all 54 African countries over four years, spending one month per country, filming throughout.
 That’s unique.

 4. Pre-launch is more important than post-launch.